opendp/tumult-core/doc/tutorials/first-tutorial.rst

 private on their own.
 Measurements are randomized mechanisms with privacy properties.
 We can build complex measurements by combining transformations with simple measurements.
 Additionally we can combine transformations to produce more complex transformations.
-See the :ref:`Architecture` explanation for more details.

 To compute the number of records with age over 18, we combine the following 3 components: